andreamgrs/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-In this folder we are going to learn more pointers, arrays and strings!
+In this folder we are going to learn more pointers to pointers, multidimensional arrays and strings!